A Kubernetes app is a containerized application that you can run on your

 For an overview of Kubernetes concepts, see the Kubernetes documentation.

 If you want to deploy a commercial Kubernetes app, verify that your organization's billing administrator has bought a subscription for the app.

 For steps to select a billing plan for an app, see Managing billing plans.

-If you want to deploy an app to a non-GKE cluster, such as an Anthos or GKE on-prem cluster, you must complete the prerequisites for your cluster before deploying the app.
+If you want to deploy an app to a non-GKE cluster, such as an Anthos or Anthos clusters on VMware cluster, you must complete the prerequisites for your cluster before deploying the app.